Promoting the conservation of our built heritage and the natural environment

 News & Events

-We are delighted to launch our 2025 conservation workshop series, with “An introduction to restoring an older building” being held in March.
+We are delighted to launch our 2026 conservation workshop series, with “Lime Mortars for Beginners” being held on March 28th.
 Workshops will cover a range of traditional building skills this year, with courses geared towards both beginners and advanced practitioners.
-We will also offer an exciting series of environmental conservation workshops, with our first “painting with nature - exploring native Irish grasslands through botanical art” taking place in June.
+We will also offer an exciting series of environmental conservation and stone cutting workshops taking place throughout summer.

 Gatehouse - South Façade